 Elspeth Talbot Rice QC has a broad commercial Chancery practice and an extremely loyal client base.
 Clients comment especially on her meticulous eye for detail, particularly well-used in cross examination, her clear and robust advocacy in Court and her practical approachable style outside court.
 She is highly sought after for her incisive legal analysis, the depth of her experience, her ability to present complicated law and facts in a simple and clear way, the energy and zest she brings to the cases with which she deals, her strong court presence and her superb advocacy.

-She is recommended in the major legal directories including Legal 500 and Chambers & Partners, her entries over the years having described her as a “a formidable litigator”, a “brilliant advocate” with “a voracious work appetite”, “a very tenacious advocate; forthright in her advice and very easy to work with”, “superb on complex matters and very good with clients” and “incredibly incisive and good at drilling down through all the facts: she can unpick a case in an instant”.
+She is recommended in the major legal directories including Legal 500 and Chambers & Partners, her entries over the years having described her as a “a formidable litigator”, an “incredibly smooth and extremely pleasant advocate” with “a voracious work appetite” and “a very commercial approach“.
+She is praised as “a very tenacious advocate; forthright in her advice and very easy to work with”, “superb on complex matters and very good with clients”, “mightily impressive and very composed” and “incredibly incisive and good at drilling down through all the facts: she can unpick a case in an instant”.

 She has strength and depth right across the spectrum of commercial chancery matters: her expertise and experience straddles large scale trust and probate litigation, both domestically and internationally, and business based litigation and arbitration including fraud, company, partnership, insolvency and contractual disputes.